Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Houyhnhnms have a completely different approach to developing a build system (or any software project).
-They don't think of build software as a gadget separate from the rest of the programming system, with its own evaluation infrastructure, its own _ad hoc_ programming languages;
+They don’t think of build software as a gadget separate from the rest of the programming system, with its own evaluation infrastructure, its own _ad hoc_ programming languages;